Do I need any savings to buy a house and land package?

-No, most house and land packages can be financed up to 100% of the total cost of the land plus the builders costs for construction.
-No deposit house and land packages are a simplified option if you do not want to go through the hassle of organising a builder, house plans and council approval.
-Be careful as some packages are overpriced, and others offer cash backs that appear to be a discount, but are actually just marketing hype.
+No deposit house and land packages are a simplified option if you don’t want to go through the hassle of organising a builder, house plans and council approval.

 Are there 100% land loans?